Baharna Books: Celtic Studies

 Tom P. Cross and Clark Harris Slover (editors), Ancient Irish Tales

 An amazing, 600-page collection, including Tales of the Tuatha De Danann, The Ulster Cycle, The Cycle of Finn, Ossian, and their Companions, Tales of the Traditional Kings, The Voyage of Bran Son of Feabal, and Place-Name Stories.
 Apparently these are direct translations, rather than retellings, though somewhat abridged in places (indicated by ellipses).
 Reprinted by Barnes and Noble for their bargain shelves.
-(Note: The following link goes to the Barnes and Noble website, unlike the rest of the links on this page, which all go to Amazon.com.)
-Click here for information about ordering this book.

 Jeffrey Gantz (translator), Early Irish Myths and Sagas

 Translations of a number of well-known tales, many of them dealing with the hero Cuchulain.
-Click here for information about ordering this book.

 Gwyn Jones and Thomas Jones (translators), The Mabinogion

 The key collection of Welsh mythology, in the best translation that I have seen.
 Tales that are by turns tragic, comic, and mystifyingly suggestive.
-Click here for information about ordering this book.

 Reference Works

-Michael Dixon-Kennedy, Celtic Myth & Legend: An A-Z of People and Places
+Mike Dixon-Kennedy, Celtic Myth & Legend: An A-Z of People and Places

 A handy reference volume in an attractive and relatively inexpensive edition.
-Click here for information about ordering this book.

-James MacKillop, Dictionary of Celtic Mythology
+James MacKillop, A Dictionary of Celtic Mythology

 The mother of all Celtic mythology dictionaries, a huge achievement of scholarship.
 I found more detail here than in any other reference source.
-Click here for information about ordering this book.

 Celtic Spiritual Practices

-Alexander Carmichael, Carmina Gadelica: Hymns & Incantations
+Alexander Carmichael, Carmina Gadelica: Hymns and Incantations from the Gaelic

 Prayers for many purposes, collected in the Scottish highlands in the late 19th Century.
 Most are explicitly Christian, but are believed by many to be based on underlying traditions dating back to pagan Celticism.
 This is an English-only reprint of a work that was originally bilingual English/Scots Gaelic.
-Click here for information about ordering this book

 Alexei Kondratiev, The Apple Branch: A Path to Celtic Ritual

 Somewhat general work by one of the founders of Celtic Reconstructionism, a neopagan spiritual movement that attempts to base itself strictly on ancient Celtic roots, while eschewing all Wiccan or Romantic Druid Revival influences.
 Presents a series of guidelines for founding and running a neoceltic circle.
 Not a detailed how-to, but an interesting starting point.
-Click here for information about ordering this book.

 Erynn Rowan Laurie, A Circle of Stones: Journeys and Meditations for Modern Celts

 Short collection of pagan meditations, rituals, and prayers in Gaelic and English, including directions for a sort of pagan Celtic rosary.
-Click here for information about ordering this book.

 Large collection of articles about various aspects of Celtic and Druidic practice, including translations of myths and other texts that illustrate these ideas.
-Click here for information about ordering this book.

 Return to Contents Page for Baharna Books